slowernews/wisdom-tldr/README.md

 > *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

+> *'If you think you're to small to make an impact, try to go to bed with a mosquito in the room.'*

+> *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*

 CHALLENGE:

 Beware to whom are you a mentor.